SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Come down — a sense of superority — a sense of criticism w.r.t.
 Chacko has a sense of superority.
 Chaco's aeromodeling kit kept crashing, shows dichotomy between reality and fiction.

 Chacko's airplones, kits — arranged — that he always messes up.
 Similar to his running of the factory.
-Prearranged expectations that he messes up.
+Prearranged systems that he messes up.

 ## Claim Synthesis (Babingtonization)